 - Individual wireless microphones for simulation participants

-Each control station has three computer screens: one for the SimCapture system, one for audio-video integration touch screen, and one for the computer that runs the SimMan 3G patient simulator.
+Each control station has three computer screens: one for the SimCapture system, one for the audio-video integration touch screen and one for the computer that runs the SimMan 3G patient simulator.

 The use of simulation practice footage to debrief learners is especially effective for adult learners.
 The audio and video camera feeds from the simulation room and the patient simulator data can be routed to the SimCapture integration platform through the touch screen interface, which lists the video and data sources and the destination they are routed to.